Conformal Geometry and Regularization of Disclinations by a Cosmological Constant in $(2+1)$ Dimensions: Conclusions

 \section{Conclusions}

 In this work, we investigated the impact of a nonzero cosmological constant on the geometry generated by a disclination in $(2+1)$-dimensional space using a conformal metric framework.
-For positive cosmological constant, we obtained an exact analytic solution to the nonlinear Liouville-type equation with a point-like source, which regularizes the curvature at the core and preserves the topological charge.
-For negative cosmological constant, the solution must be found numerically.
+For positive cosmological constant, we obtained an exact analytic solution to the nonlinear Liouville-type equation with a point-like source, which regularizes the defect geometry while preserving its local conical structure.
+For negative cosmological constant, no real closed-form solution was found within the present approach, and the corresponding geometries were therefore investigated numerically.
 The results reveal a clear geometric dichotomy.
-When the cosmological constant is positive, the curvature remains positive at all distances, the spatial volume is finite, and the geometry is effectively compact, with confined geodesics and well-defined topological charge.
-When it is negative, the curvature is negative everywhere, the spatial volume diverges, and the geometry becomes hyperbolic and open, with delocalized geodesics and ill-defined global topology.
-These two regimes thus represent distinct geometric phases controlled solely by the sign of $\Lambda$.

-The parameter controlling the crossover scale in the metric does not influence the curvature profile, which depends only on the disclination strength.
-These findings correct earlier interpretations that predicted a sign change in the curvature for the positive cosmological constant case.
-Instead, the curvature maintains a monotonic behavior determined by the defect parameter.
-In the compact phase, the geometry satisfies the Gauss--Bonnet theorem with an Euler characteristic corresponding to a smooth topological charge in a closed space.
+For $\Lambda>0$, the exact solution describes a regularized constant-curvature geometry with $R=3\Lambda$, while preserving the local conical structure of the defect.
+For $\Lambda<0$, the numerical solutions approach an asymptotically hyperbolic geometry with $R \rightarrow 3\Lambda < 0$.
+The sign of $\Lambda$ therefore determines the asymptotic geometry of the regularized defect, whereas the disclination strength $\alpha$ remains encoded in its local conical topology.

 The conformal approach adopted here offers a transparent and unified description of disclinations in the presence of a cosmological constant, without resorting to arbitrary cutoffs.
 It naturally connects to effective geometries in analog gravity systems, such as superfluids and Bose--Einstein condensates, where emergent vacuum terms mimic cosmological behavior.
+Future investigations may explore geodesics, holonomy, quantum phases, and the extension to more complex defect networks, possibly including torsion.
+Overall, the cosmological constant emerges not only as a natural geometric regularization mechanism but also as the parameter that determines the curvature scale and global structure of the defect geometry.
+The resulting interplay between topology and constant-curvature backgrounds provides a simple framework for investigating regularized disclinations and related analog-gravity systems, with potential applications to realistic condensed matter models such as graphene~\cite{vozmediano2010gauge,cortijo2007effects}.